Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Outline of proofs

-This equation then prescribes a time horizon of order \(\log(N)\) for the various bounds needed to control the noise process, leading to the sample complexities as stated in Theorem~\ref{thm: strong recovery isotropic SGD asymptotic}.
-An important difference with the full recovery case is that, at initialization, the eigenvalues of \(\boldsymbol{G}\) are of order \(\frac{1}{N}\).
+This equation then prescribes a time horizon of order \(\log(N)\) for maintaining the necessary bounds on the noise process, leading to the sample complexity stated in Theorem~\ref{thm: strong recovery isotropic SGD asymptotic}.
+A key difference from the full recovery case is that, at initialization, the eigenvalues of \(\boldsymbol{G}\) are of order \(N^{-1}\).
 Simply adapting the bounds derived for the correlations \(m_{ij}\) is not sufficient here.
-In particular, we develop time-dependent bounds for the martingale terms using a matrix generalization of martingale concentration inequalities~\cite{tropp2011freedman}.
+To handle this regime, we establish time-dependent bounds for the martingale terms using a matrix generalization of Freedman’s inequality~\cite{tropp2011freedman}.